ckan/ckan-docker/README.md

 * The database user that has read-access to the Datastore database (user=DATASTORE_READONLY_USER , password=DATASTORE_READONLY_PASSWORD)
 * The CKAN application System Administrator user (user=CKAN_SYSADMIN_NAME ,password=CKAN_SYSADMIN_PASSWORD)

+You can do this by the following:

+* remove all containers, images, networks, volumes plus run a `docker system prune`
-You will need to generate the passwords.
-You can do this by running `generate_passwords.sh` before building the local images and containers.
-This will create a password file called .pw.
+* generate the passwords by running `generate_passwords.sh` this will create a file called `.pw`
-You will then need to rename the docker-compose-use-generated-passwords.yml file to docker-compose.yml.
+* rename the `docker-compose-use-generated-passwords.yml` file to `docker-compose.yml`.
 You may wish to save the docker-compose.yml file beforehand.

-You can then carry on with the Base mode instructions disregarding details about the sysadmin user
+* rename the `.env.use-generated-passwords` file to `.env`.
+You should save the .env file beforehand.
+* build and run the docker compose stack as per normal.
+The ckan_admin user password will be located in the .pw file

 #### Base mode